 There are many types of corner clamps.
 Whether homemade or manufactured, each clamp has its own use, but believe me when I say there are never enough clamps for woodworking projects.

-I have already built several types of DIY clamps for the workshop, including both corner clamps and 90-degree clamps, however, all of them are operated with one hand.
-This time I built a double handle corner clamp.
-It is versatile, and solid, and can be used mainly for heavy-duty projects where more clamping power is necessary.
+I have already built several types of clamps for the workshop, including both simple corner clamps and 90-degree clamps, however, all of them are operated with one hand only.
+This time I built a double handle corner clamp – it is versatile, more solid, and can be used for heavy-duty projects where more clamping power is necessary.

 Table of Contents